GPT-PINN: Generative Pre-Trained Physics-Informed Neural Networks toward non-intrusive Meta-learning of parametric PDEs: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:bg}, we review the RBM and PINN and also remark on recent efforts about accelerating PINNs in the parametric PDE setting.
-In Section \ref{sec:gpt_pinn}, we detail our design of GPT-PINN.
+In Section \ref{sec:bg}, we review the RBM and PINN.
+In Section \ref{sec:gpt_pinn}, we detail our design of GPT-PINN, and also remark on recent efforts about accelerating PINNs in the parametric PDE setting.
 We present numerical results on three parametric PDEs in Section \ref{sec:numerics} demonstrating the accuracy and efficiency of the proposed GPT-PINN.
 Finally, concluding remarks are given in Section \ref{sec:conclusion}.